apioo/fusio-sample-cms/README.md

     * Repository - contains all database interactions

-For all read operations the action i.e. `Get` and `GetAll` contains the query logic since we use the `SqlBuilderAbstract` action to generate a nested response.
+For all read operations the action i.e. `Get` and `GetAll` contains the query logic since we use the `Builder` class to generate a nested response.
 If you want to be completely framework independent you can also move this logic into a separate service/repository.

 ## Structure